cube-m4st3r/PSLW/README.md

 # PSLW
-PSLW or Personal Shopping List Webpage, is a personalized, adjustable and configurable webpage to your needs.
+PSLW or Personal Shopping List Webpage to list all your shopping items.
+Simply add them to a list and have an overview of future plans.

 ## How to install
  Coming soon...